-The Managing Owner is responsible for all routine operational, administrative and other ordinary expenses of the Fund, including, but not limited to, computer services, the fees and expenses of the Trustee, legal and accounting fees and expenses, tax preparation expenses, filing fees and printing, mailing and duplication costs.
+Upon assuming the role of Managing Owner on the Closing Date, the Managing Owner assumed all routine operational, administrative and other ordinary expenses of the Fund, including, but not limited to, computer services, the fees and expenses of the Trustee, legal and accounting fees and expenses, tax preparation expenses, filing fees and printing, mailing and duplication costs.
+Prior to that date, the Predecessor Managing Owner assumed all routine operational, administrative and other ordinary expenses of the Fund.
 The Fund does not reimburse the Managing Owner for the routine operational, administrative and other ordinary expenses of the Fund.
 Accordingly, such expenses are not reflected in the Statements of Income and Expenses of the Fund.